Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 When therapy stops there, it can quietly shift into long-term symptom management.
 People become better at enduring anxiety, tolerating dissatisfaction, or navigating conflict without escalation, while the underlying emotional patterns remain intact.

 Over time, this can feel discouraging.
 The work is happening, but the relief never quite comes.
-People may begin to wonder whether this is simply the best they can hope for.

 When the Work Stays Outside the Emotional Moment